Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 What is Spot Trading and How Does It Work?

-In spot trading, you buy or sell crypto right now at the current price.
-Settlement happens instantly.
-No waiting.
+In spot vs perp markets, spot trading is where you buy or sell crypto right now at the current price, with instant settlement.

 Your exchange matches trades through an order book.
 This lists buy and sell orders by price.
 Market orders fill fast at the best price available.
 Limit orders wait for your exact price or better.
 Takers remove liquidity and pay fees.
 Makers add liquidity and often earn rebates.